Treat Online Coursework Like a “Real” Course

 Create a Regular Study Space and Stay Organized

 It’s very tempting to stay in your nice, comfortable bed while watching an online lecture.
-But ask yourself: is that really the best setup for active learning?
-Setting up a dedicated space to complete your school work will help you stay focused on the lessons, keep your materials organized, and get you into the right frame of mind for active learning.
+But ask yourself: Is that really the best setup for active learning?
+Setting up a dedicated space to complete your schoolwork will help you stay focused on the lessons, keep your materials organized, and get you into the right frame of mind for active learning.
 This space could be a home office, the kitchen table, or any other space that will discourage you from getting distracted…or dozing off.

 Make sure your study space includes the following: